-Attribution fraud is a case where fraudsters are attempting to steal credit for app installs, not generated by them, by reporting fake clicks, in an attempt to register the last engagement before the app is first opened.
-Tricking attribution platforms to associate an organic install or one created by another source to the fraudster, thus manipulating the “last-click-attribution” model applied by attribution providers.
+Attribution fraud tricks attribution platforms to associate an organic install or an install created by another source, to the fraudster, and by doing so, manipulating the “last-click-attribution” model commonly applied by attribution providers.